sibellavia/sibellavia.github.io/content/posts/libxev-for-noobs.md

 ### 4. Invoking the callback with a Result

 The loop constructs a backend-specific `Result` (success/error payloads) and calls your callback.
-The callback only deals with final outcomes (bytes, EOF, errors), never readiness.
+The callback deals with final outcomes (bytes, EOF, errors).

 Examples: kqueue calls the callback after building or staging `Result`, io_uring builds `Result` in `Completion.invoke`: